Grilling 101: What You Need to Know About Food Safety

 Guidelines for handling raw meat, poultry, and seafood:

 - Thaw - It is crucial to thaw meat thoroughly and safely before cooking it.
 The preferred thawing method is to thaw all frozen meat in the refrigerator to safely rise in temperature but remain cold enough that bacteria don't grow.
 This method is slow, however, and requires planning since it takes about five hours per pound.
-For more ways to
+Here are more ways to safely thaw raw meat at home.

 - Keep it cool - Always marinate foods in the refrigerator for the same reason we thaw in the fridge - bacteria.
 During the marinating process, the meat is tenderized and infused with moisture from a combination of salt, seasonings, and liquids.
 However, the raw ingredients still need to be kept below 40°F to stay the growth of harmful bacteria.